“We fast not to please the Divine, but to cleanse our body.” – Gurudev Sri Sri Ravi Shankar

 • If you set aside the batter for rest overnight, set the steamer on flame and then grease the pan before adding Eno solution to the batter in the morning.

-• Avoid your steamer getting a white coating of boiling water by dropping the lemon peels in the water.
+• Avoid your steamer getting a white coating of boiling water by putting lemon peels in the water.

 • Mixing oil with Eno gives it some time to initiate its reaction, or else the reaction completes before you pour the batter into the pan.
 It aids the batter to rise well.